About Us

 - The library holds borrowers responsible for items checked out on their card.
 If a borrower’s card or key fob is lost or stolen, and the library is notified, patrons will not be held responsible for items borrowed on his/her card after the notification date.

-- A borrower must have library card or picture i.d. in order to check out materials.
+- A borrower must have a library card, picture i.d., or be able to verify their information to staff’s satisfaction in order to check out materials.

 - A borrower who allows the use of his card by another does so with full knowledge that the responsibility for materials lies with the cardholder.
-A borrower who is using another patron’s card must have that card in hand or patron present, i.e. mother with children.
+A borrower who is using another patron’s card must have that card in hand, with the patron present (i.e. parent with children), or have been given previous permission by the cardholder to use the card (noted on the patron’s account).

 - The borrowing privileges and Internet usage of delinquent patrons are suspended until all overdue materials have been returned.
-Any patron with a fees over $5.00 will be allowed to check out one time.
-The fine must be paid by next checkout.
+Any patron with a fees over $5.00 will only be allowed to check out physical materials at staff’s discretion.
+Online lending (i.e. Libby, Hoopla) may be restricted until fees are paid.
 Borrowers are expected to notify the library of any changes in name or address.
-Failure to return materials and/or pay fines in excess of $25 will result in patron’s account being sent to a collection agency.
-An additional $10 will be added to the patron’s account.
+Failure to return materials and/or pay fees in excess of $25 will result in the patron's account being sent to a collection agency.
+An additional $10 will be added to the patron’s account for fees the library has paid to the collection agency.
+This fee cannot be waived.

 - Extended check-out periods are granted to: library staff, WSD#3 faculty, and board of trustees.